Roboguy420/Gex2PS1ModelExporter/README.md

 First, open the Gex 2 .bin file using PowerISO.
 Extract the file called _BIGFILE.DAT_.

 Open Soul Spiral and click on the button "Open a BigFile".
 Navigate to where _BIGFILE.DAT_ is and select it.
 Use the automatic settings.
-Export the DRM files that you want.
+Export the DRM files that you want, alongside their respective VRM files.

 ## Return Values
 The return values are as follows: